Condzi/hi/doc/notes.md

     1. `GFX_Object`s submitted to a per-frame array
     2. Objects are sorted by layer.
-    3. Objects are assigned to correct batches.
+    3. Objects are assigned to batches.
 For sprites, look for the same texture.
 Rects are the simplest to batch, just combine all subsequent objects.
+Important aspect is that batches are re-used and preallocated (start with 8 batches for sprites and 2 for rects).
     4. Depending on which batch is selected and in what order, dynamically construct (re-arrange) render graph nodes.